 When an agency tells you that you will always have the same caregiver even if it’s more than 40 hours a week, that probably won’t happened because of the additional expense of overtime.
 It’s best to have 2 or 3 caregivers familiar with your love one’s situation.
 Your caregiver may get sick, their kids may get sick, they may have car trouble, etc.

-Make sure the agency actually trains its caregivers and verifies their skills before hiring their senior in-home caregivers.
+Make sure the agency actually trains its caregivers and verifies their skills before hiring their caregivers in the Houston area.

 The agency should have a back up if your loved cannot be left alone.